deanwampler/Contract4J5/contract4j5/README.txt

  * use "this" without the "$" for backwards compatibility reasons - sorry).
  * Prefixing field names with $this is necessary for Jexl to be able to
  * resolve the variable name.
 While not required in all cases, as a rule it is
- * best to always refer to fields this way.
+ * best to always refer to fields this way for consistent.
+The one case where
+ * you don't need the "$this." is when you define an invariant for a field
+ * itself (See the test for "name" below).
  */
 @Contract
 @Invar("$this.lazyPi==3.14159")	// see comments for "lazyPi" below.